VCU-CS-Capstone/cs-25-328-tenant-self-service-portal/Status Reports/Status Report Spring Week 03.md

 ## 2) Milestones to be completed next week ##
 - complete 2nd semester team contract with updated availabilities
 ## 3) Issues, problems or concerns ##
+- Managing the created items in storage (local/remote database options?)